pnakamura/Exploratory_Data/week1/README.md

 •Run the scripts

-Obs: weekdays are in portuguese (polt2.png)
+Obs: weekdays are in portuguese (plo2.png. plot3.png and plot4.png)